vixrant/lex-tutorial/README.md

 Converted from doc.tex.

 This is a tutorial to Lex, with quick introduction to Yacc, presented to my juniors for their Systems Programming and Compiler Construction course.
+Presented on 25/Mar/2021.

 # Lexical Analysis